nl-digigo/NLCS/beheer/changelog/README.md

 ## crow-imbor-changelog
-# Python Changelog Generator for IMBOR
+# Python Changelog Generator for NLCS

 This is a small Python tool for generating a customizable `.xlsx` changelog based on data differences.